iammortimer/TN-ETH-Gateway/README.md

         "chainid": <chainid of the ETH chain this is>, "gatewayAddress": "<Waves address of the gateway>",
-        "decimals": <number of decimals of the token>, "privateKey": "<privatekey of the above devined address>", "seedenvname" : "<the ENV name to store your private key instead of the field above>", "fee": <the total fee you want to collect on the gateway, calculated in the proxy token, e.g., 0.1>, "gateway_fee": <the gatewway part of the fee calculated in the proxy token, e.g., 0.1>, "network_fee": <the tx part of the fee calculated in the proxy token, e.g., 0.1>, "gas": <the amount of gas used for each transaction on the ETH network>, "gasprice" : <the gasprice in gwei or set to 0 for automatic gasprice determination>, "timeInBetweenChecks": <seconds in between a check for a new block>, "confirmations": <number of confirmations necessary in order to accept a transaction>
+        "decimals": <number of decimals of the token>, "gatewayAddress": "<ETH address of the gateway>",
+        "privateKey": "<privatekey of the above devined address>", "coldwallet": "<ETH address of the gateway's cold wallet (if in use)>", "seedenvname" : "<the ENV name to store your private key instead of the field above>", "fee": <the total fee you want to collect on the gateway, calculated in the proxy token, e.g., 0.1>, "gas": <the amount of gas used for each transaction on the ETH network>, "gasprice" : <the gasprice in gwei or set to 0 for automatic gasprice determination>, "gateway_fee": <the gatewway part of the fee calculated in the proxy token, e.g., 0.1>, "network_fee": <the tx part of the fee calculated in the proxy token, e.g., 0.1>, "timeInBetweenChecks": <seconds in between a check for a new block>, "confirmations": <number of confirmations necessary in order to accept a transaction>, "network": "Ethereum"
     },
     "tn": {
         "gatewayAddress": "<TN address of the gateway>",
-        "gatewaySeed": "<seed of the above devined address>", "seedenvname": "<the ENV name to store your seed instead of the field above>", "fee": <the fee you want to collect on the gateway, calculated in the proxy token, e.g., 0.1>, "gateway_fee": <the gatewway part of the fee calculated in the proxy token, e.g., 0.1>, "network_fee": <the tx part of the fee calculated in the proxy token, e.g., 0.1>,
+        "gatewaySeed": "<seed of the above devined address>", "coldwallet": "<TN address of the gateway's cold wallet (if in use)>", "seedenvname" : "<the ENV name to store your seed instead of the field above>", "fee": <the fee you want to collect on the gateway, calculated in the proxy token, e.g., 0.1>, "gateway_fee": <the gatewway part of the fee calculated in the proxy token, e.g., 0.1>, "network_fee": <the tx part of the fee calculated in the proxy token, e.g., 0.1>,